Homebuilt computer: Kits and barebones systems

 Computer kits include all of the hardware (and sometimes the operating system software, as well) needed to build a complete computer.
 Because the components are pre-selected by the vendor, the planning and design stages of the computer-building project are eliminated, and the builder's experience will consist solely of assembling the computer and installing the operating system.
-The kit supplier should also have tested the components to assure that they are compatible.
+Reputable kit suppliers should have also tested the components to ensure that they are compatible.

-A barebones computer is a variation on the kit concept.
+A barebones computer is a variation of the kit concept.
 A barebones system typically consists of a computer case with a power supply, motherboard, processor, and processor cooler.
 A wide variety of other combinations are also possible: some barebones systems come with just the case and the motherboard, while other systems are virtually complete.
 In either case, the purchaser will need to obtain and install whatever parts are not included in the barebones kit (typically the hard drive, Random Access Memory, peripheral devices, and operating system).

 Like mass-produced computers, barebones systems and computer kits are often targeted to particular types of users, and even different age groups.
 Because many home computer builders are gamers, for example, and because gamers are often young people, barebones computers marketed as "gaming systems" often include features such as neon lights and brightly coloured cases, as well as features more directly related to performance such as a fast processor, a generous amount of RAM, and a powerful video card.
 Other kits and barebones systems may be specifically marketed to users of a free software operating system such as Linux or one of the BSD variants, with components guaranteed for compatibility and performance with that operating system.

 Scavenged and "cannibalized" systems

-Many amateur-built computers are built primarily from used or "spare" parts.
-These types of computers are built from numerous components that were taken from other computers that are otherwise broken, outdated, and/or no longer being used.
-It is sometimes necessary to build a computer that will run an obsolete operating system (such as Windows 98) or other proprietary software for which updates are no longer available and will not run properly on a current platform.
+Many amateur-built computers are built primarily from used or spare parts.
+These types of computers are built from numerous components that were taken from other computers that are otherwise broken, outdated or no longer being used.
+It is sometimes necessary to build a computer that will run an obsolete operating system (such as Windows 7) or other proprietary software for which updates are no longer available and will not run properly on a current platform.

-Economic reasons may also be a factor for an individual to build a new computer from used parts, especially among young people (including teenagers) or in developing countries where the cost of new equipment places it out of reach for the average people.
+Economic reasons may also be a factor for an individual to build a new computer from used parts, especially among young people (including teenagers) or in developing countries where the cost of new equipment places it out of reach for the average person.